• Skip to primary navigation

 We love roasted honeynut squash for a weeknight dinner or holiday meal, like Thanksgiving and Christmas!
 This is our tried and true way to prepare this seasonal squash.
 This healthy and satisfying side requires minimal prep and 30 minutes in the oven.
 Its sweet flesh goes with so many main dishes and can be used for soups, purée, and more.

-It's similar to Maple Roasted Kabocha Squash (Japanese Pumpkin) and pairs well with many seasonal dishes, like Rolled Turkey Roulade, Roasted Chicken Stuffed with Wild Rice, and Buttery Fish with Crispy Skin.
+It's similar to Roasted Kabocha Squash and pairs well with many seasonal dishes, like Rolled Turkey Roulade, Chicken Stuffed with Wild Rice, and White Fish with Crispy Skin.

 Jump to: